oscbco/select/README.md

   - `label`: This is the text presented to the user, if it's not present then the `value` is title cased and used instead.

-  Future versions will also support:
+  Future versions may also support:
     - `fg`: Text color of the item
     - `bg`: Background color of the item
     - `icon`: svg icon to be placed next to the label